janmatzek/gooddata-productivity-tools/docs/tools/USER_DATA_FILTER_MGMT.md

 The input CSV file defines the user data filter values to be managed.
 All user data filters in all workspaces listed in the input will be overwritten based on the CSV content.

-Following format of the csv is expected:
+The following CSV format is expected:

 | workspace_id              | udf_id    | udf_value |
 | ------------------------- | --------- | --------- |